roqua/autovar/README.md

     var_info(varest,log_level=0)

-The `var_info` function prints the output of the tests for a var model.
+The `var_info` function prints a summary and the output of the tests for a var model.
 Note that its output can be altered by the value of `av_state$log_level`.
 The tests it shows are the Eigenvalue stability condition, the Portmanteau tests, the Jarque-Bera tests, the Granger causality Wald tests, and estat ic.

 The `log_level` argument sets the verbosity of the output shown.
 It should be a number between 0 and 3.
 A lower level means more verbosity.